OSEA Collective Bargaining Agreement

 - Employee Information

-- The District shall provide the OSEA Chapter President and the exclusive representative for the Association, in an editable digital file format mutually agreed to by the Association and the District, the following information for each employee in the bargaining unit:
+- The District shall provide to the OSEA Chapter President and the exclusive representative for the Association, in an editable digital file format mutually agreed to by the Association and the District, the following information for each employee in the bargaining unit:

 - The employee’s name and date of hire;